-- 1.1 The overarching guidance for the RP7 Business Plan templates notes that the RP7 Business Plan should contain a section on Investment in the Network which addresses the following areas: - a) Overall description of investment - b) RP6 out-turn report - c) Approach to asset maintenance - 1.2 Data relating to investment will be included in the following submission workbooks: - a) in the Network Investment business plan templates which are structured by "allowance" as per RP6 and allows investment in individual projects and programmes of work to be identified by year; - b) in the transmission and distribution Cost & Volumes business plan templates which, amongst other information, allows activity rates and unit costs to be identified; and - c) in the C1 matrices which summarises all costs expected to be incurred in the Business Plan period. - 1.3 The company should provide an overall description of its investment programme in the commentary document.
-As well as describing how elements of the investment programme have been assessed, this overall description should set the company's overall strategy and its overall approach to asset maintenance.
-The company should reference the overall description of the investment programme in the commentary, where appropriate, rather than repeating information already provided.
+- 1.1.1 The overarching guidance for the RP6 Business Plan templates notes that the RP6 Business Plan should contain a section on Investment in the Network which addresses the following areas: - 1.
+Overall description of investment - 2.
+RP5 out-turn report - 3.
+Approach to asset maintenance - 1.1.2 Data relating to investment will be included in the following submission workbooks: - in the Network Investment business plan templates which are structured by "allowance" as per RP5 and allows investment in individual projects and programmes of work to be identified by year; - 2. in the transmission and distribution Cost & Volumes business plan templates which, amongst other information, allows activity rates and unity costs to be identified; and - 3. in the C1 matrices which summarises all costs expected to be incurred in the Business Plan period. - 1.1.3 Each separate business plan template is accompanied by detailed commentary proforma which allows the company to provide general and specific commentary.
+The company should also provide an overall description of its investment programme.
+As well as describing how elements of the investment programme have been assessed, this overall description should set the company's overall strategy, its overall approach to asset maintenance.
+The company should reference the overall description of the investment programme in the detailed commentary templates where appropriate rather than repeating information already provided.
 This document sets out the Utility Regulator's guidance for the completion of an overall description of investment.